JFrog Platform Configuration

 server ID

 The server ID to remove.
-If no argument is sent, all configured servers are removed.
+If no argument is provided, all configured servers are removed.

-The config show command shows the stored configuration.
-You may show a specific server's configuration by sending its ID as an argument to the command.
+command shows the stored configuration.
+To show a specific server's configuration, provide its ID as an argument.

 Command name